mlip-cmu/s2023/lectures/04_mistakes/mistakes.md

 * REQ: The vehicle must be prevented from veering off the lane.
 * SPEC: Lane detector accurately identifies lane markings in the input image; the controller generates correct steering commands
-* ENV: Sensors are providing accurate information about the lane;
+* ASM: Sensors are providing accurate information about the lane;
   driver responses when given warning; steering wheel is functional

 Possible mitigations?